ScottDeLuzio/genesis-featured-image-header/readme.txt

 5. For custom post type archive pages, find the "Featured Image" link in the archive's menu.
 Use the Upload Image button to upload a new image or to select a previously uploaded image.
 Click the save changes button to save your settings.

 == Changelog ==
+= 1.2.10 =
+* Fix: Dropdown menu of Genesis actions was not loading correctly after update to Genesis 3.1
+* New: Added a filter to allow for additional actions to be added to the setting menu. `gfih_location_options`

 = 1.2.9 =
 * Fix: Conditional statement checking for WooCommerce pages was incorrect.
 * Update: Bumped tested up to version.